newatoms/beta/_private/pitches/stby.md

 * Improve relationship with existing audience

 **Note:**
-What do they base their research and conclusions on.
+what methods do they use
-How did they learn to do what they do. what methods do they use when do you decide when to use what methods how did you come to those methods
+when do you decide when to use what methods how did you come to those methods